pizzaboxer/BloxstrapRPC/README.md

 # BloxstrapRPC Roblox-TS port

+# ⚠️ Warning: This package has been deprecated in favour of the official sdk found [here](https://github.com/bloxstraplabs/bloxstrap-rpc-sdk).
+While this still may work, it will not be receiving any changes or updates and you should abstain from using it. ⚠️

 [Adapted from official documentation](https://github.com/pizzaboxer/bloxstrap/wiki/Integrating-Bloxstrap-functionality-into-your-game)

 If you're a game developer on Roblox, you may be interested in utilizing the features that Bloxstrap has to offer - but how?